Vegan bolognese has always been one of my go-to meals. A few cups of cooked lentils, some garlic, shallots, and store

 - Heat the oil in a large skillet over medium heat.
 Add the 7 cloves of slivered garlic when it's nice and hot.

 - As soon as garlic starts sizzling (do not let it brown), add the crushed tomatoes.
 Stir in the red pepper flakes, salt, and oregano.

 - Simmer sauce until thickened and oil on surface is a deep orange, about 15 minutes.

 - Meanwhile, heat 1 Tbsp olive oil in a medium skillet over medium high heat.
 Add the shallot, 3 cloves minced garlic, and tomato paste cook for 1 minute stirring often.
 Add the lentils, bell pepper, zucchini and mushrooms.
 Sauté for another 5-7 minutes until the mushrooms give off most of their liquid.
 Add the tomato sauce to the lentil mixture and reduce heat to low.
 Stir in the walnuts and chopped basil and let simmer while you prepare the noodles.
+Add water ¼ cup at a time to thin the sauce as needed.

 - Rinse your medium skillet.
 Using a food processor fitted with the shredder attachment, shred the peeled rutabaga.
 Heat the skillet over medium heat.
 Add 2 Tbsp water then transfer the shredded rutabaga to the pan.
 Cover and let steam for 5-7 minutes, stirring often and adding tablespoons of water as needed.